Frobenius subalgebra lattices in tensor categories: Acknowledgments

 \section{Acknowledgments}

-We sincerely thank an anonymous referee for these very insightful questions, which helps us substantially improve the paper.
+We thank the anonymous referee for the insightful comments that improved the paper.
 We extend our gratitude to Keshab Chandra Bakshi, Dave Benson, Pavel Etingof, Jürgen Fuchs, Shamindra Ghosh, Dave Penneys, Maxime Ramzi, Ingo Runkel, Will Sawin, Kenichi Shimizu, Brian Shin, and Serge Skryabin for insightful discussions.
 The names are listed in alphabetical order by first name.
 Mainak Ghosh's work is supported by the BJNSF (Grant No. 1S24063).
 Sebastien Palcoux's work is supported by the NSFC (Grant No. 12471031).